coderBrie/aws-unicorn-lyft-app/README.md

 The app will let you create an account and log in, then request a ride by clicking on a map (powered by ArcGIS).
 The code can also be extended to build out more functionality.

  In this tuorial I wanted to focus on the big picture: building a cost optimizing, highly available, secure application that can scale to support millions of users, with opportunities for future enhancements like ride tracking or group ride capabilities.
 I believe in rapid iteration and deployment, ensuring timely delivery of valuable features.
 I take full ownership for the app's performance, monitoring it continuously and implementing improvements as needed.
+Here are some of the benefits to this apps cloud architecture:

 Scalability
 Lambda Scaling: I leveraged AWS Lambda's auto-scaling capabilities to ensure that the backend automatically adjusts to handle fluctuations in user requests.
 DynamoDB Auto Scaling: DynamoDB's auto-scaling feature is enabled to dynamically adjust read and write capacity, ensuring efficient handling of varying traffic patterns.
+Future Scalabilty:
-CloudFront for Global Distribution: I’ve integrated Amazon CloudFront to distribute content globally and reduce latency for end users.
+CloudFront for Global Distribution: Integrate Amazon CloudFront to distribute content globally and reduce latency for end users.
 API Gateway Throttling: Throttling limits are set on API Gateway to handle traffic surges while protecting the backend from overload.
-Here are some of the benefits to this apps cloud architecture:

 High Availability
 Multi-AZ DynamoDB: DynamoDB inherently provides multi-AZ data replication, ensuring high availability and data durability.